Bibek-2022/Admin-CMS/api/README.md

 # PATH METHOD IS PRIVATE DESCRIPTION

 1. / POST Yes Send user data, fName, lName.... to care new admin user in the database

+## Admin user api

+    Register and login api are private.

+    /api/v1/register-login/register -> This is the register api and the entry point to register a new admin user.

+    /api/v1/register-login/login -> This is the login api and the entry point to login a admin user.

+    /api/v1/register-login/logout -> This is the logout api and the entry point to logout a admin user.